Forester-Simulation/About-The-Game/README.md

 - In the opened window, simply navigate to the `Installed Files` section and click on `Browse`.

 This will open the folder containing the installed Forester Simulation game.
-- Locate the folder named `data'` enter it, and open the file `translate.json`.
+- Locate the folder named `data` enter it, and open the file `translate.json`.

 You can input the complete translation of the game in this file!